Bridge Simulation and Metric Estimation on Lie Groups and Homogeneous Spaces: Experiments

 In this section, we present numerical results of bridge sampling on specific Lie groups and homogeneous spaces.
 The specific Lie groups in question are the three-dimensional rotation group $\SO(3)$ and the general linear group of invertible matrices with positive determinant $\GL_+(3)$.

-The rotation group $\SO(3)$ is a Lie group with Lie algebra $\mathfrak{so}(3)$, consisting of skew-symmetric matrices.
-The Lie group $\SO(3)$ is well-studied group, where closed form expressions of the Lie group exponential and logarithmic map are available.
-Furthermore, the structure coefficients of $\SO(3)$ are particularly simple to work with.
-Exploiting the bridge sampling scheme described above, we show below how to estimate the underlying true metric on $\SO(3)$ via an iterative MLE method.
+Exploiting the bridge sampling scheme described above, we show below how to estimate the true underlying metric on $\SO(3)$ with iterative maximum likelihood estimation.

-The space of covariance matrices, i.e., the symmetric positive definite matrices $\SPD(n)$, is an example of a non-linear space in which geometric data appear in many applications.
-The space $\SPD(3)$ can be obtained as the homogeneous space $\GL_+(3)/\SO(3)$, where $\GL_+$ is the space of invertible matrices with positive determinant.
+The space of the symmetric positive definite matrices $\SPD(n)$ is an example of a non-linear space in which geometric data appear in many applications.
+The space $\SPD(3)$ can be obtained as the homogeneous space $\GL_+(3)/\SO(3)$, where $\GL_+$ is the space of invertible matrices with a positive determinant.

 Lastly, considering the two-sphere $\mathbb S^2$ as the homogeneous space $\SO(3)/\SO(2)$, we verify that the bridge sampling scheme on this homogeneous space yields admissible heat kernel estimates on $\mathbb S^2$.